mtry and nodesizetune.rfsrc.RdFinds the optimal mtry and nodesize for a random forest

 Replicates averaged for each candidate during the final local sweep in golden search.

-, prints progress.
+If TRUE, prints progress.

-fits and returns a forest at the optimal pair.
+If TRUE, tune fits and returns a forest at the optimal pair.

 Optional integer for reproducible tuning.
 The holdout split (when used) and all tuning fits become deterministic for a given seed.

 Error estimate.
-If 2 * ssize < n
+If 2 * ssize < n, a disjoint holdout of

-is used for evaluation; otherwise OOB error is
+size ssize is used for evaluation; otherwise OOB error is

 used.